tbhowe/Data36-Junior-Data-Science-course-solution/README.md

 # Data36-Junior-Data-Science-course-solution
 My solution to the "Junior Data Scientist's First Month" course final project, run by data36.com.
+Also contains a basic implementation of a random forest pattern classifier, which was not used in the solution, but was used for another task in the course.

 DESCRITPION: